 Because consistency matters so much in training effectively, you want to make sure your hand signals won’t be confused with any other hand movements people may use when talking expressively with each other or interacting normally with your dog.

 When you are starting to train your dog to respond to hand signals, it’s a good idea to pair the hand signals with verbal commands.
 As your dog makes the association between the desired action, the verbal command, and the hand signal, you can start using only the verbal command, only the hand signal, and both to continue to strengthen the association.

 3. Stay Consistent and Use Rewards

 As you begin training and keep moving through it, make sure you stay consistent with the words you use for the verbal command and the hand signal associated with the command.
 Then, make sure you reward your dog for responding well to them.
 You can use treats and praise to reward proper responses.

 As your dog starts responding more consistently to the hand signal and verbal command, you can start rewarding with treats more sparingly while continuing to praise them for the proper response.
 Once they’re responding to the verbal and hand signal commands without needing a treat, you can start backing off on the verbal command to get them to respond to a nonverbal hand signal.

 Once your dog is responding to the verbal command by itself, the hand signal by itself, and when both are used, you can likely back off the training a little bit.
 But, you can still refresh it every now and then by varying the command combination you use and rewarding them for the proper response.
 This will help keep the association fresh and strong to ensure your dog responds to whichever signal you give them for the command.

 Hand signals can be a useful tool in your dog training kit and can help you communicate better with your dog.
+Plus, learning something new like this is one of the jobs your dog can do at home.
 With these tips, you’re well-equipped to start training your pooch to respond to hand signals.